-Women's Rights Activist, Social Entrepreneur and Global Speaker
+Women's Rights Activist, Social Entrepreneur, Global Speaker, Author

 Specialties: Social Entrepreneurship, Communication Strategies, Marketing, Research, Partnerships, Peer-to-Peer Growth Programs, Public Speaking, Activism, Advocacy and Lobbying, Sustainability Strategies, Team Building, Business Development and Sufism.